Cadelabs/ornabook/src/Kingdoms.md

 They have a rare chance of being Berserk.

 All characteristics of a Gauntlet are set when it is started.
-Benching or unbenching members does not change the number of floors or the number of allowed losses.
+Benching or unbenching Members while the Gauntlet is being fought does not change the number of floors or the number of allowed losses.

 ```admonish todo "TODO(16/06/2024, ethiraric)"
 What's the rate of a zerk mob?